Blisto91/dxvk-wiki/Configuration.md

 # Supported values: 9_1, 9_2, 9_3, 10_0, 10_1, 11_0, 11_1

 # d3d11.maxFeatureLevel = 11_0

+# Overrides the maximum allowed tessellation factor.
+This can be used to
+# improve performance in titles which overuse tessellation.
+#
+# Supported values: Any number between 8 and 64

+# d3d11.maxTessFactor = 0

+# Overrides anisotropic filtering for all samplers.
+Set this to a positive
+# value to enable AF for all samplers in the game, or to 0 in order to
+# disable AF entirely.
+Negative values will have no effect.
+#
+# Supported values: Any number between 0 and 16

+# d3d11.samplerAnisotropy = -1

 # Allow allocating more device memory from a Vulkan heap than the heap